grafana/google-sheets-datasource/docs/sources/_index.md

 # Google Sheets data source

 The Google Sheets data source lets you visualize your Google spreadsheets in Grafana.
-It uses the [Google Sheets API](https://developers.google.com/workspace/sheets/api/guides/concepts) to read data that you can view in dashboard panels or [Explore](https://grafana.com/docs/grafana/latest/explore/).
+It uses the [Google Sheets API](https://developers.google.com/workspace/sheets/api/guides/concepts) to read data that you can view in dashboard panels or [Explore](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/explore/).

-This video shows how to use the plugin: {{< youtube id="hqeqeQFrtSA">}}
+Watch the following video to learn more about the plugin:  {{< youtube id="hqeqeQFrtSA">}}

 {{< docs/play title="Google Sheets data source demo" url="https://play.grafana.org/d/ddkar8yanj56oa/visualizing-google-sheets-data" >}}